Organization

 2025 California Primary Care Language Access Survey Report

-Executive Summary The 2025 California Primary Care Language Access Survey (CPCLAS) is the first statewide assessment of language access infrastructure within California’s safety-net clinics, addressing a critical data gap as federal protections for Limited English Proficiency (LEP) populations face potential rollback.
-Leveraging survey data from 101 clinic leaders and 14 in-depth qualitative interviews, the report illuminates the operational realities of Community Health Centers (CHCs) and independent primary care practices serving linguistically diverse communities.
+Executive Summary The 2025 California Primary Care Language Access Survey (CPCLAS), sponsored by the California Health Care Foundation (CHCF), is the first statewide assessment of language access infrastructure within California’s safety-net clinics, addressing a critical data gap as federal protections for Limited English Proficiency (LEP) populations face potential rollback.
+Leveraging survey data from 101 clinic leaders and 14 in-depth qualitative interviews, the report illuminates the operational realities of Community Health Centers (CHCs) and independent primary care practices serving...

 U.S. Primary Care Practice Capabilities Linked to Language Services for Patients with Limited English Proficiency